- Notice of Deceptive Activity Relating to GC Resources, LLC

 EOG has a standing Compliance Committee that is responsible for implementing EOG’s Compliance Program and providing regular reports to the Audit Committee of the Board of Directors.
 EOG’s Compliance Program includes EOG’s Code of Business Conduct and Ethics, Safety and Environmental Policy and other policies related to legal compliance and ethics, together with related employee communications, education, training and compliance monitoring, including the investigation and resolution of complaints and inquiries.
 EOG’s Compliance Program, which includes strong “non-retaliation” policies, is intended to ensure that EOG’s business is conducted with high ethical standards and in compliance with the letter and spirit of the law.
-The standing members of the Compliance Committee are the Vice President, General Counsel and Corporate Secretary; the Vice President and Chief Financial Officer; the Vice President, Human Resources and Administration; the Vice President, Audit; and the Controller, Compliance and Controls.Top of Page
+The standing members of the Compliance Committee are the Vice President, General Counsel and Corporate Secretary; the Vice President and Chief Financial Officer; the Vice President, Human Resources and Administration; and the Vice President, Audit.Top of Page

 Safety and Environmental Management

 Across the company, EOG has implemented programs and business processes for managing safety and environmental matters with a focus on the assignment of responsibilities, sound risk management and